THE NAME OF GOD AS REVEALED IN EXODUS 3:14

-Elsewhere in the site I explore the most important implications of the meaning of the name revealed in Exodus 3:14, and give an account of how Exodus 3:14 and the name of God have been translated and interpreted in Christianity.
+Elsewhere in the site I explore the most important implications of the meaning of the name revealed in Exodus 3:14 and give an account of how Exodus 3:14 and the name of God have been translated and interpreted in Christianity.
+I also explain why it is that I am neither Christian nor Jew nor Muslim and follow this with an introduction to a new monotheistic religion; Rational Monotheism.
 The Files for Download page has the entire content of the website available for download.
-This content is added to and improved on an ongoing basis, with the most recent changes signaled in the Files for Download page.
+This content is added to and improved on an ongoing basis with the most recent changes being signaled by date in the Files for Download page.